Postgraduate diplomas and certificates

 - improve your career prospects and increase your earning potential.

 The employment prospects of postgraduate diploma and certificate graduates are extremely strong, with 94% of 2013/14 graduates in employment six months after leaving university, according to data from the Higher Education Statistics Agency (HESA).
-Even more impressively, 97% of these were working in professional or managerial jobs.

 How do I find a postgraduate course in the UK?